mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --test-db=<test_database>

-   The database name to use for testing the replication setup (optional).
+   The database name to use for testing the replication setup.
+If this option is not given, no testing is done, only error checking.

 .. option:: --verbose, -v